Feature

 Development-Time Discovery

 Feature, tooling, self-check, verification, and test-infrastructure changes must update their discovery path in the same work.
-The standard path is ai/rules/discovery-updates.md for policy, ai/INDEX.md for keyword lookup, ai/NAVIGATION.md for task routing, and the relevant make target or docs page for verification and usage.
+The standard path is ai/rules/repo-maintenance.md for policy, ai/INDEX.md for keyword lookup, ai/NAVIGATION.md for task routing, and the relevant make target or docs page for verification and usage.

 Agents should use the existing inventory and verification surfaces before inventing new ones: make ze-inventory, make ze-command-list, make ze-doc-test, make ze-doc-index, and make ze-verify-wiring-docs.